| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 where key-type and value-type are customization type

 specifications.
-The default key type is sexp
+The default key type is sexp, and the default value

-type is sexp
+type is sexp.

 The user can add any key matching the specified key type, but you can give